GoogleCloudPlatform/healthcare-imaging-performance-test/README.md

 * Execute 10 times of sending a QIDO request to search for all series whose study UID is 1.2.276.0.7230010.3.1.2.2148188175.13.1558046897.715757
 * Write the gathered metrics to a `results.csv` file

 The format of the output file is CSV.
-Each line represents the metrics of separate WADO requests and has the following format:
+Each line represents the metrics of separate QIDO requests and has the following format:

     ITERATION, FIRST_BYTE_RECEIVED_LATENCY, TOTAL_LATENCY